 - 1. Greyhounds are kept as pets in countries all over the world muzzle free and there has been no increased incidence of greyhound dog bites to people, other dogs or animals - 2.
 The RSPCA have found no evidence to suggest that greyhounds as a breed pose any greater risk than other dog breeds - 3.
 Western Australia, South Australia and Tasmania are the only Australian states still with this law.
 All other states (VIC, NSW, QLD, ACT, NT) have removed this law - 4.
 The view supported by veterinary behaviourists is that the behaviour of a particular dog should be based on that individual dogs attributes not its breed - 5.
 As a breed, greyhounds are known for their generally friendly and gentle disposition, even despite their upbringing in the racing industry - 6.
-Muzzling contributes to unwarranted negative public perceptions about greyhounds and their suitability as pets, impacting adoption opportunities - 7.
+Muzzling contributes to unwarranted negative public perceptions about greyhounds and their suitability as pets, impacting adoption opportun- - 7.
 There is no evidence that shows that Breed Specific Legislation such as greyhounds wearing muzzles is effective in preventing or reducing dog attacks - 8.
 The current 'prescribed training program' is called the Green Collar assessment.
-As with any behaviour over time, which could by influenced by variety of factors.
-Its implied assurance may discourage dog owner from ongoing responsibility for their pets behaviour developments - 9.
+As with any behavioural assessment, a only can provide a snapshot of an animal's behaviour at a certain point in time.
+It doesn't recognise changes that may occur in a dogs behaviour over time, which could by influenced by variety of factors.
+Its implied assumance may discourage dog owner from ongoing responsibility for their pets behaviour developments - 9.
 There is evidence that suggests that legislation that increases the responsibility on all dog owners for their dog's actions, regardless of breed, for example through higher fines, leads to a reduction in dog bites and increase in community safety

-Dear Mark McGowan MP
+Dear Matthew Hughes MP